Twenkid/PlovdivGameJam2022/README.md

 - Drome simulation using Gazebo simulation and the PX4 autopilot.
 - MAVSDK - a fancy gRPC server (written in C)
+- Windows: Docker Desktop must be running before invoking.
+Note that Docker requires Windows Pro license, because it relies on HyperV for the virtualization.

 2. `cargo run`
     For rust setup with bevy see: https://bevyengine.org/learn/book/getting-started/setup/